US Nuclear Power Policy

 Advanced Fuel Cycle Initiative

 The Advanced Fuel Cycle Initiative (AFCI) is one of the US government's two major research programs for nuclear energy (see also next section on Generation IV).
 The development of new fuel cycle technology has been a goal of DOE since its inception, but funding has grown significantly in recent years, driven by the need to manage high-level waste, avoid the production of separated civilian plutonium, recover the energy value of spent fuel, and develop fuel cycles for next generation nuclear plants.
+The Obama administration's budget request for FY 2016 would provide $217 million in funding for fuel cycle R&D, a 10% increase over FY 2015, but the budget narrative had little in common with AFCI aims.

 AFCI research and development efforts include technologies to separate the elements left in used fuel (mainly the UREX processes) and to transmute the most troublesome components of used fuel (such as plutonium and minor actinides) into material that is less hazardous for disposal or can be recycled as fuel for fast reactors.
 A particular focus of AFCI research is the development of fuel systems and enabling technologies for Generation IV nuclear plants.